MarcialRosales/maven-concourse-pipeline/README.md

 If we haven't launched our infrastucture yet, we can do it now:
 `nohup docker-compose up & `

-We need to create the `version` branch but we do it in a special way so that it has no parent parent.
+We still need to create the `version` branch but we do it in a special way:

 ```
 git checkout --orphan version